webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

  stroke-dasharray: 20,10,10,10;

 The [[svg/properties/stroke-dashoffset|'''stroke-dashoffset''']]
-property allows you to shift the number of pixels at which the pattern begins.
-As the interactive utility shows, properties with numeric and color values can be animated and transitioned with CSS, allowing for potentially distracting marquee effects.
+property allows you to shift the number of pixels at which the dash pattern begins.

 ==Simple paths==